Information and Services from the Health Office

 The California Education Code states that any student who is required to take medication prescribed by a physician during the regular school day, may be assisted by the school nurse or other designated school personnel if the district receives: (1.) a written statement from the physician detailing the method, amount and time schedules that the medication is to be taken and (2.) a written statement from the student's parent/guardian authorizing the school district to administer the medication.
 (E.C.
 49422, 49423)

 Prescription medications must be in the original pharmacy container with the original prescription label adhered to the container.
-Students may carry and self-administer prescription auto-injectable epinephrine and asthma inhalers if certain requirements are met.
+Students may carry and self-administer prescription auto-injectable epinephrine and asthma inhalers if specific requirements are met.

 Contact the school nurse if you have questions.